 Keyword Tool uses the autocomplete function of Google Search, which suggests search queries when a person types something into the search box.
-This feature helps people find information faster, and at the same time present an invaluable source of keyword information for webmasters.
+This feature helps people find information faster, and at the same time, presents an invaluable source of keyword information for webmasters.

 Keyword Tool then uses this source of keywords to compile a huge list of keywords related to the search term for you.

 To use Keyword Tool, just put any keyword into the search box and press enter.
 The tool will then provide you with a comprehensive list of keywords pulled from Google Autocomplete in seconds.